akshaykarangale/AV_The_Ultimate_Student_Hunt/README.md

 # AV_The_Ultimate_Student_Hunt
-Solution for machine learning competition hosted by Analytics Vidhya
+Solution for machine learning competition hosted by Analytics Vidhya.
+This solution gave RMSE error of 97.48 on public leaderboard!